AdaptableTools/example-adaptable-nocode-react-aggrid/README.md

-# React No Code Wrapper Template
+# AdapTable No Code Template (using AdapTable React)

-This is a very basic example of how to install and get started with the Adaptable React Wrapper and No Code Adaptable No-code Wizard.
+This is a very basic example of how to install and get started with the Adaptable No-code Wizard, using AdapTable React

 The current demo supports the JSON and Excel files.